Sportingbet Reviews & Ratings US 2020

 For horse racing fans, the Sportingbet US Casino section has got you covered!
 Relevant titles include familiar Frankie Detorri games Magic Seven Blackjack, Jackpot Roulette, Sporting Legends, and Magic Seven Jackpot.

 There’s also an Ascot Sporting Legend game available, so players keen on jackpot games have plenty of options.
 This helps to boost our Sportingbet ratings.
+Can’t find your favourite game?
+Why not try our JenningsBet Review.

 If we look specifically at the Sportingbet US Live Casino offerings now, we’re pleased to bump up our Sportingbet ratings a few points due to another very solid selection of games.
 It’s not as extensive as the straightforward Casino area, but that’s fine.
 Most of them are variations on the same core games, so there’s no need to dazzle us with bells and whistles.